Sodium amide

 Sodium amide, commonly called sodamide (systematic name sodium azanide), is the inorganic compound with the formula NaNH2.
 It is a salt composed of the sodium cation and the azanide anion.
-This solid, which is dangerously reactive toward water, is white, but commercial samples are typically gray due to the presence of small quantities of metallic iron from the manufacturing process.
+It is a white solid which is dangerously reactive toward water, but commercial samples are typically gray due to the presence of small quantities of metallic iron from the manufacturing process.
 Such impurities do not usually affect the utility of the reagent.
 NaNH2 conducts electricity in the fused state, its conductance being similar to that of NaOH in a similar state.
 NaNH2 has been widely employed as a strong base in organic synthesis.

 Preparation and structure

 Sodium amide can be prepared by the reaction of sodium with ammonia gas, but it is usually prepared by the reaction in liquid ammonia using iron(III) nitrate as a catalyst.
-The reaction is fastest at the boiling point of the ammonia, c. −33 °C. An electride, [Na(NH3)6]+e−, is formed as a reaction intermediate.
+The reaction is fastest at the boiling point of the ammonia (−33 C).
+An electride, [Na(NH3)6]+e−, is formed as a reaction intermediate.